 - Chinese websites like Lan Se Da Men or Lan Yu Min Su have a listing of homestays and guesthouses in Chinese.
 You can usually communicate with them via phone or chat apps like Line.
 Enlist some help if you are not fluent in Chinese.

 I highly recommend pre-booking accommodation and arranging your pick up at the Lanyu harbour – I left my booking till quite last minute and nearly didn’t have a place to stay (more on that when we talk about getting around the island).
-Luckily, the local folk pointed me and dropped me off at a lovely guesthouse Rong Shu Xia Backpackers (which translates into Backbackers under the Banyan Tree, and there is literally a huge Banyan Tree here) where I ended up having an amazing time.
+Luckily, the local folk pointed me and dropped me off at a lovely guesthouse Rong Shu Xia Backpackers 榕樹下背包客房 (which translates into Backpackers under the Banyan Tree, and there really is a huge Banyan Tree here) where I ended up having an amazing time.

 They have a website in Chinese here and are on facebook too. and if you don’t mind working, they are happy to barter accommodation for you putting in some working hours at their shop!
 They can get pretty busy during mealtimes as they serve vegetarian food and ice desserts.

 It cost me just NT$600 (~S$25) per night, and because it wasn’t too crowded, I shared a 2-bed room instead of a 6-bunk room – you can see pix on their website here.
 There was air-conditioning though there weren’t any windows.
 Toilets were very basic – a squat toilet and 2 showers.
-Stay indoors or pile on the repellent during mosquito hour in the evenings because you’re under a huge tree which is very charming but also mosquito heaven during 5-7pm!
+Stay indoors or pile on the repellent during mosquito hour in the evenings because you’re under a huge tree which is very charming but also mosquito heaven from 5-7pm!
 I also rented a scooter from them (they have 2) for NT$500/day.

 What I mostly enjoyed doing was spending my evenings with the boss and his wife just sitting around having tea as the night cooled down.
 The boss Zhou Yi Cheng (contact: 0988-286431) is half-Yami and half Chinese and knows practically everyone on the island – people tend to just pop by randomly, have a cup of tea with him for a bit and then continue on their way.
 He apparently had a pretty illustrious career in the past as a Traditional Chinese Medicine practitioner and still dabbles in that today – he warned me about my shoulders and posture >_<